 - We accept groups of up to 20 visitors at onetime.

 Japan Advanced Institute of Science and Technology

-Public Relations Section, Planning and Public Relations Department
+Public Relations Section, Office of Public Relations

 Adress: 1-1 Asahidai, Nomi, Ishikawa.
 923-1292 Japan